deloachtech/encryption/README.md

 composer require aarondeloach/encryption
 ```

 Or download the package and use the class itself.
+(All class methods are static.)

 Usage
 -----

-# Create a key
+### Create a key

 ```php
 echo AES256Encryprion::generateKey();